-When these buttons are OFF, all DC power to the rest of the boat is disconnected, with one exception:
+When these switches are in the OFF position, all DC power to the rest of the boat is disconnected, with one exception:

-Exception: The port engine battery bank directly supplies power to the forward, mid, and aft automatic bilge pumps.
-The house battery bank directly supplies power to the Volvo® Active Corrosion Protection (if Volvo® engines are installed).
+Exception: The port engine battery bank directly supplies power to the forward, mid, and aft automatic bilge pumps and to the Volvo[®] Active Corrosion Protection (if Volvo[®] engines are installed).
 Shutting OFF the main battery switches will not disconnect power to these items.